timothepearce/laravel-time-series-docs/docs/getting-started/query-your-projections.md

 # Query your projections

-A projection is an Eloquent model and is **queried the same way**, but keep in mind that the projections are all stored in a single table called `quasar_projections`.
+A projection is an Eloquent model and is **queried the same way**, but keep in mind that the projections are all stored in a single table called `time_series_projections`.

 That means **you'll have to use scope methods** to get the correct projections regarding the period or even the key you defined earlier.